MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/use-loops.md

 ## Loop condition

-Unlike simple loops, the **Loop condition** makes a flow repeat one or more actions as long as a condition is true.
+Unlike simple loops, the **Loop condition** makes a desktop flow repeat one or more actions as long as a condition is true.

 ![The Loop condition action.](media\loop-condition\loop-condition.png)